pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 negative error codes: https://developer.garmin.com/connect-iq/api-docs/Toybox/Communications.html#Error-module
 all other error codes should follow the http spec, eg. 404 - Not Found, 403 - Forbidden

-Fixed a few issues with tile storage cache, added better support for debug settings (borders, error messages), added ttl on tiles

-* ensure all response code paths add to storage cache and/or to tile cache
-* Add ttl to tiles so we do not query errored tiles constantly
-* Handle drawing borders for image tiles
-* Cache error bitmaps

 ---